CoreyMLawrence/Comfort-Airlines/docs/diagrams/algorithm.md

 - Serialize ledger as `simulation/ledger.csv`

 ## SUBROUTINE: Schedule(aircraft, flight)
-- Mark the aircraft as unavailable
+- Set aircraft status to scheduled (unavailable)
 - Decrease the demand for the flight by the minimum of the passenger capacity of the aircraft and the remaining demand
-- Append entry to scheduler including all flight information and expected departure and arrival
+- Append entry to scheduler including flight number, data of flight, departure airport, destination airport, number of passengers, scheduled, departure time, scheduled arrival time, aircraft tail number
 - `[Subroutine::Flight::Depart]` Begin preparations for departure and depart

 ## SUBROUTINE: Flight::Depart(aircraft, flight, ledger)
 - `[Subroutine::Ledger::Append]` Add takeoff fee to ledger
+- Record actual flight departure time in scheduler flight entry
 - Increase aircraft flight hours by flight duration
 - If the aircraft needs to refuel:
     - Refuel the aircraft with the required fuel for the trip + 33% (or just the whole tank? to be discussed.)